Open Bandit Dataset and Pipeline: Towards Realistic and Reproducible Off-Policy Evaluation: Off-Policy Evaluation

 DR mimics IPW to use a weighted version of rewards, but it also uses $\hat{q}$ as a control variate to decrease the variance.
 It preserves the consistency of IPW if either the importance weight or the reward estimator is consistent (a property called \textit{double robustness}).
+Moreover, DR is \textit{semiparametric efficient} when the reward estimator is correctly specified~\citep{narita2019efficient}.
+However, when it is misspecified, this estimator can have a larger asymptotic mean-squared-error than that of IPW~\citep{kallus2019intrinsically}.